 Finally, you will help us work with transport networks and local governments to educate the community about reducing sexual harassment, and make sure policy makers, bus drivers and urban planners all prioritise the safety of girls like Ngoc.

 We work with vulnerable children all over the world, and your donation will help girls everywhere.
 Too many girls still live in fear that the next leer or comment could turn into something worse.
 You can be part of the solution.
+The Australian Government gives us a special grant to reach these children, on condition that we combine it with funds from generous supporters like you.
 Please make a donation today to help us make streets safer for girls like Ngoc.

 By supporting children, their parents and city officials, you can help us build safer cities.